GoogleChrome/related-website-sets/RWS-Submission_Guidelines.md

 While there is no limit on the number of ccTLDs that may be associated with a single associated or service domain in the same set, a ccTLD variant inherits the restrictions imposed on its equivalent domain.
 For example, `requestStorageAccessFor(origin)` calls will be auto-rejected when called by a ccTLD variant which is an alias of a service domain.
 To test this behavior in Chrome, please consult the [Related Website Sets integration guide](https://developer.chrome.com/en/docs/privacy-sandbox/first-party-sets-integration/).

+Note: Browsers may select to use Related Website Set's domain relationships for other purposes.
+For example, Chrome's [IP Protection](https://github.com/GoogleChrome/ip-protection) proposal includes relying on RWS for the purposes of determining first-party and third-party contexts, but does not change RWS's Subset Types or Validation criteria.

+If a submitter is defining related sites for non-browser-storage use cases like IP address, it may be to address network-level performance optimization or access management.
+In these scenarios, it may be appropriate to utilize the Service subset type, which does not have a domain limit but does have ownership requirements.

 ## Set Lifetime